The arts & Spanish

 The art workshop is located in La Boca and has all equipment necessary for making large-scale wood prints.
 The workshop is directed by a local artist, university professor and director of the atelier where the students will work.
 This program includes visits to parts of Buenos Aires and local museums.
 Students do not require previous artistic experience of any kind.
 Workshops are held during 4 days for 3 hours each.

 Spanish classes at Academia Buenos Aires, the only accredited Cervantes Institute in Buenos Aires.

 Airport transfers (EZE) airport by a program director.

 The first week of the program includes daily Spanish classes.
 These classes will complement the learning and enhance the experience of the art workshops.
-Continue your Spanish classes the following weeks for only $250 a week.
+Continue your Spanish classes the following week for only $250.

-Take an average of 12 hours per week of art workshops.
+Take an average of 12 hours each week of art workshops.